We are a certified Continuing Education provider for

 1. Listen Intently

 Many interviewers will listen to the candidate, but are not really engaged in the conversation.
 Listen to specifics and pick out key experiences, examples to follow up on.

 With your key experiences picked out and a target in mind, you can engage your candidate.
 By linking your follow up question with their answers, you are engaging them and will get beneath the prepared answers and be able to view a more genuine side of the candidate.

 Was your question answered?
 Many candidates who are well versed in interviews will attempt to parry your question to their strengths.
 If your question wasn’t answered, then ask it again – ask them to be specific and use real-life examples, not ‘what if’ answers or muddled explanations.

 Using these three steps to ask a follow up question will avoid getting the closed ended answer you’re looking to skip, while also setting a candidate at ease and creating an engaged interview.

-The benefits of asking effective follow up questions may seem straightforward, but for many it may not be that obvious.
+The benefits effective follow up questions may seem straightforward, but for many it may not be that obvious.

 While you may be impressed with a candidates experience and background, the key here is to identify the added qualifications or nuances differentiating the best candidate from the pack.

 Asking probing follow-up questions that get to the ‘meat of the conversation’ will open up an interview and showcase the personality and style of the candidate.